dotnet/machinelearning/src/Microsoft.ML.DataView/DataViewRowCursor.md

 This treats on the requirements of a proper `GetIdGetter` implementation.

-It is common for objects to serve multiple `ICounted` instances to iterate over what is supposed to be the same data, for example, in an `IDataView` a cursor set will produce the same data as a serial cursor, just partitioned, and a shuffled cursor will produce the same data as a serial cursor or any other shuffled cursor, only shuffled.
+It is common for objects to serve multiple `DataViewRow` instances to iterate over what is supposed to be the same data, for example, in an `IDataView` a cursor set will produce the same data as a serial cursor, just partitioned, and a shuffled cursor will produce the same data as a serial cursor or any other shuffled cursor, only shuffled.
 The ID exists for applications that need to reconcile which entry is actually which.
 Ideally this ID should be unique, but for practical reasons, it suffices if collisions are simply extremely improbable.

 To be specific, the original case motivating this functionality was SDCA where